Louisiana: Post–Civil War to mid–20th century

 Following the American Civil War and emancipation of slaves, violence rose in the southern U.S. as the war was carried on by insurgent private and paramilitary groups.
 During the initial period after the war, there was a massive rise in black participation in terms of voting and holding political office.
 Louisiana saw the United States' first and second black governors with Oscar Dunn and P.B.S.
-Pinchback, both taking the office after serving as Lieutenant Governors (Dunn having been elected to the post of Lieutenant Governor while Pinchback was appointed after being elected as a member of the state Senate and President Pro Tempore of that body), with 125 black members of the state legislature being elected during this time, while Charles E. Nash was elected to represent the state's 6th Congressional District in the U.S. House of Representatives.
+Pinchback, with 125 black members of the state legislature being elected during this time, while Charles E. Nash was elected to represent the state's 6th Congressional District in the U.S. House of Representatives.
 Eventually former Confederates came to dominate the state legislature after the end of Reconstruction and federal occupation in the late 1870s, and black codes were implemented to regulate freedmen and increasingly restricted the right to vote.
 They refused to extend voting rights to African Americans who had been free before the war and had sometimes obtained education and property (as in New Orleans).

 Following the Memphis riots of 1866 and the New Orleans riot the same year, the Fourteenth Amendment was passed that provided suffrage and full citizenship for freedmen.
 Congress passed the Reconstruction Act, establishing military districts for those states where conditions were considered the worst, including Louisiana.
 It was grouped with Texas in what was administered as the Fifth Military District.

 African Americans began to live as citizens with some measure of equality before the law.
 Both freedmen and people of color who had been free before the war began to make more advances in education, family stability and jobs.
 At the same time, there was tremendous social volatility in the aftermath of war, with many whites actively resisting defeat and the free labor market.
 White insurgents mobilized to enforce white supremacy, first in Ku Klux Klan chapters.